 When other efforts fail, you may need a little hormone boost.
 Unlike synthetic hormones, bioidentical hormones have the same cellular structure as the progesterone your body produces naturally.
 These creams are easily absorbed and can be quite effective in increasing progesterone levels.
 It’s critical, however, to avoid creams that also contain estrogen!

 If you’ve already reached a state of adrenal fatigue, you’ll want to be careful with using these creams, as added progesterone may not be easily processed by your liver.

 The last thing you want to do is make things worse!
 You may want to check with a functional medical practitioner to find out your levels and get the progesterone that you may need.

 Natural hormonal balance is the key to a healthy, happy life

 Progesterone is just one important member of the hormonal orchestra.

 Balancing all of your hormones allows your body to enjoy the harmony that results when that orchestra is in sync.
 The good news is that most of the suggestions for keeping progesterone levels where they should be can also help keep other hormone levels balanced.

-Carrie’s test results showed that she was, indeed, low in progesterone.
-She tried these four suggestions and reported amazing results within just a few weeks.
+When I ran tests, we discovered that Carrie was, indeed, low in progesterone.
+She tried my four suggestions and reported amazing results within just a few weeks.